zhou-hudong/Gymnasium_BDI/README.md

 ## Note

-1. **Communication Delay**: You can see that in ansi mode, the learning speed was not very fast, it was because I added a sleep, To avoid communication blocking at high speed, if we remain in the same state over multiple steps, BDI considers the newState as already processed and therefore does not trigger the newState function or send a value back to Java.
+1. **Communication Delay in BDI_run drive_gym.py**: You can see that in ansi mode, the learning speed was not very fast, it was because I added a sleep, To avoid communication blocking at high speed, if we remain in the same state over multiple steps, BDI considers the newState as already processed and therefore does not trigger the newState function or send a value back to Java.
 This Sleep you can also add in JAVA, the important thing is to leave a reaction time **Python**
 ```python